 Get help from a professional college essay editor

 The college admissions and application essay landscape is very competitive, and this has led students to seek an edge.
-One reason why essay editing services have become so popular is their speed and quality.
+One reason why application essay editing services are so popular is due to their speed and quality.
 They free up students to prepare more college applications and focus on the content of their personal statements instead of drilling down things like grammar and essay word limits.

 One of the best things applicants can do is write as many college admissions essays as possible without worrying at all about grammar or word count.
 Organize your essays by the essay prompt category (e.g. “Why X university?” or “Tell us about an obstacle you overcame”).